 Anyone who wants to travel to Cuba for reasons not permitted under the general license must obtain a specific license from the Office of Foreign Assets Control (OFAC) of the U.S. Department of the Treasury.

-Effective May 1, 2010, travelers to Cuba are required to carry sufficient travel medical insurance for entry into Cuba.
-Such travel medical insurance must cover medical emergencies, repatriation of remains and emergency medical evacuation.
-In order to get visa to Cuba, you will be required to provide the proof of travel insurance for Cuba.
+Cuba has its own requirements for entry.
+Visitors must have a valid passport and obtain a visa from the Cuban Embassy.
+Also, effective May 1, 2010, travel medical insurance is required for entry into Cuba.
+Such travel medical insurance must cover medical emergencies, repatriation of remains, and emergency medical evacuation.
+In order to get a visa to Cuba, you will be required to provide the proof of travel insurance.
 When you arrive at the airport or seaport, you will be asked for the proof of such insurance.

 Be aware that many insurance policies will not cover you while in Cuba.
 Be certain that the one you purchase does.
 It is extremely important that you follow the legal procedures in order to get travel medical insurance coverage for your travel to Cuba.

 The CDC has listed a few vaccines they require or recommend before traveling to Cuba.
 Required are the measles vaccine and routine vaccines (MMR, diphtheria-tetanus-pertussis, chickenpox, polio, and a yearly flu shot).
 Recommended are vaccines for typhoid and hepatitis A (to protect against contaminated food or water), rabies, and hepatitis B.